University of Central Florida Student Government: Executive

-Article IV vests the executive power in a student body president.
-The student body president and vice president serve an identical one-year term, elected each spring by a majority vote of the student body.
+Article IV vests the executive power in a Student Body President.
+The Student Body President and Vice President serve an identical one-year term, elected each spring by a majority vote of the student body.
 The president may serve for a maximum of two consecutive terms and may not seek further elected office after their term(s) has/have ended.
 The vice president may serve in that capacity for a maximum of two terms.
 Candidates must be UCF students, and in good academic and financial standing with the university.
 Candidates usually have prior experience in SG, either as a member of the Senate or the Executive Cabinet.
-The president and vice president both receive a paid salary that ranges from $15,000 to $18,000 per year.

-The president is vested with the authority to appoint officers to vacancies within SG, including open senate seats, and to the Executive Cabinet – which consists of an Attorney General, Judicial Advisor, Comptroller, Chief of Staff, Deputy Chief of Staff, Director of Communications, Director of Student Affairs, Academic Affairs Coordinator, Sustainability and Innovation Coordinator, Safety and Transportation Coordinator, Athletics Coordinator, and various other positions as determined by the student body president.
+The president is vested with the authority to appoint officers to vacancies within SG, including open senate seats, and to the Executive Cabinet – which consists of an Attorney General, Judicial Advisor, Comptroller, Chief of Staff, Deputy Chief of Staff, Director of Communications, Director of Student Affairs, Academic Affairs Coordinator, Sustainability and Innovation Coordinator, Safety and Transportation Coordinator, Athletics Coordinator, and various other positions as determined by the Student Body President.
 In total, within the executive branch are between 10 and 20 appointed and paid cabinet members that oversee everything from university policies to tracking the state's legislature.
 These positions are subject to confirmation by a two-thirds vote of the Senate.
 The president also has the authority to call and preside over meetings of the Student Body when appropriate, to call for a referendum of the student body (with two-thirds concurrence vote of the Senate), and to veto legislation passed by the Senate.
 The Senate may override a presidential veto with a two-thirds vote.
 The president may remove appointees to Executive offices at will, unless otherwise specified in the Constitution.
 The president is also vested with the power to provide for the effective expenditure of student funds as allocated by the Senate.
 With this power, the president has the authority to suspend SG agencies for malfeasance or violation of statutes.

-The president serves as a member of the university's board of trustees and the Florida Student Association (FSA), which is an association composed of all student body presidents and their respective staffs from Florida's state universities.
+The president serves as a member of the university's Board of Trustees and the Florida Student Association (FSA), which is an association composed of all student body presidents and their respective staffs from Florida's state universities.
 The chair of the FSA serves on the Florida Board of Governors, the governing board of the state university system.
 UCF student body president Cortez Whatley served as FSA chair from 2012 to 2013.